-- 8.1.12 There are some possible revisions to the HELAA and BLR Methodology (2017) that could take place to allow for more flexibility when calculating the potential developable area of a site and at what density it could accommodate housing.
-Further review of these elements should be considered as there is no set national methodology for identifying this criteria. - 8.1.13 By revising the HELAA Methodology accordingly it is likely the HELAA Review will identify further suitable, available and achievable sites within the Borough which will be able to demonstrate that the Council is maximising reasonable opportunities to consider whether it can meet the Borough's OAN. - 8.1.14 The Joint Strategic Plan (JSP) is also considering HELAA/SHLAA data in order to identify potential opportunities for Strategic Growth across South Essex.
-The Strategic Growth Locations Study being undertaken for the JSP includes a review of the SHLAAs/HELAAs across South Essex and may identify ways in which the six different methodologies could be amended to bring them in line with one another and potentially identify different ways of identifying additional sites or additional capacity on sites already within a HELAA/SHLAA.
-Amendments to the HELAA/SHLAA Methodology are supported by the PPG providing they can be justified.23
+- 8.1.8 There are some possible revisions to the HELAA and BLR Methodology (2017) that could take place to allow for more flexibility when calculating the potential developable area of a site and at what density it could accommodate housing.
+Further review of these elements should be considered as there is no set national methodology for identifying this criteria. - 8.1.9 By revising the HELAA Methodology accordingly it is likely the HELAA Review will identify further suitable, available and achievable sites within the Borough which will be able to demonstrate that the Council is maximising reasonable opportunities to consider whether it can meet the Borough's OAN. - 8.1.10 The South Essex Plan (SEP) is also considering HELAA/SHLAA data in order to identify potential opportunities for strategic growth across South Essex.
+The review of the SHLAAs/HELAAs across South Essex may identify ways in which the six different methodologies could be amended to bring them in line with one another and potentially identify different ways of identifying additional sites or additional capacity on sites already within a HELAA/SHLAA.
+Amendments to the HELAA/SHLAA Methodology are supported by the PPG providing they can be justified.

-23In line with Paragraph 005 of the PPG - DCLG (2015), Planning Practice Guidance, Housing and economic land availability assessment, Paragraph: 005 Reference ID: 3-005-20140306
+&lt;sup>22In line with Paragraph 004 of the PPG - MHCLG (2019), Planning Practice Guidance, Housing and economic land availability assessment, Paragraph: 004 Reference ID: 3-004-20190722